-The 18-credit undergraduate minor can be completed in its entirety online, or in combination with on-campus coursework.
-It prepares students to effectively function with abuse issues in professional and personal arenas, and course credit hours can be applied to the educational requirement for the Certified Addictions Counselor Reciprocal certification.
-This is the entry-level credential for certified addictions counselors in Michigan.
-Learn more about the undergraduate minor in addiction studies.
+The 21-credit undergraduate minor in addiction studies can be completed in its entirety online, or in combination with on-campus coursework.
+The minor prepares students to effectively function with abuse issues in professional and personal arenas.

-The graduate certificate program is a 21-credit hour specialization for working professionals and graduate students in counselor education and counseling psychology, occupational therapy, psychology, public administration, biological sciences, social work, sociology or other related disciplines.
+The graduate certificate in alcohol and drug abuse is a 24-credit hour specialization for working professionals and graduate students in counselor education and counseling psychology, occupational therapy, psychology, public administration, biological sciences, social work, sociology or other related disciplines.
 Those who have previously completed an undergraduate or graduate degree at another institution may also be eligible for enrollment.
-The course credit hours and field practicum experience can be applied to the educational and field experience requirements for the Certified Advanced Addictions Counselor Credential and the Master Addictions Counselor Credential.
-Learn more about the graduate certificate in alcohol and drug abuse.

 Course credit hours and field practicum experience can be applied to the educational and field experience requirements for the Certified Advanced Alcohol and Drug Counselor (CAADC) Credential and the Master Addiction Counselor (MAC) Credential.
 Please refer to the Michigan Certification Board for Addiction Professionals (MCBAP) for all requirements.